The perk of being an author is that I am often asked to deliver informative and inspirational talks and debates.

 With 15 years experience as a journalist I’ve worked on all the media platforms from radio, television, newspapers, magazines and digital.
 Knowing what makes a story is instinctive to me.

-As a journalist and producer, I receive dozens of pitches from PRs and entrepreneurs daily, vying for publicity, but only a handful are successful.
-As an author I have to pitch myself to the press.
+As a journalist and producer, I received dozens of pitches from PRs and entrepreneurs daily, vying for publicity, but only a handful were successful.
+As an author I also had to pitch myself to the press, and now I’m a publicist myself I’m the one knocking on journalist’s doors.

 Using real-life examples from pitches and press releases I’ve received, and pitches I’ve sent myself, I give the inside track on how news and features are planned and when, how and to whom to pitch a story.